Fitness for Survivors

 - Kilian Salerno, MD, Assistant Professor of Oncology in RPCI's Department of Radiation Medicine

 - Kirsten Moysich, PhD, MS, Professor of Oncology in RPCI's Department of Cancer Prevention and Control

 Get your questions ready!
 In the Buffalo area, the live call-in number will be 803-0930.
 From a mobile phone, just dial *930, or call toll-free 800-616-WBEN (800-616-9236).
 Or submit your questions ahead of time on Roswell Park's Facebook and Twitter pages.

 Live Web Chat with Lymphedema Experts on CancerConnect.com

 Join Dr. Stephen Edge, Breast Center Medical Director and Chief of Breast Surgery at RPCI, and Kathleen Fassl, PT, Co-Director of RPCI Lymphedema Management Services, on October 30 at 6 pm as they discuss and field questions about lymphedema.

 A presentation will be followed by a live Q&A session.
-To submit your questions ahead of time or pre-register (not required) click here.

 Defining a Unique Role of a Tumor Suppressing Gene in Childhood Leukemia